The SDMA Test – What Abnormal Results Mean And What They Don’t Mean

 What Does Symmetrical Versus Asymmetrical Mean?

-Idexx markets the SDMA test as being able to detect kidney health problems earlier than the tests veterinarians have relied upon.
-The Company claims that SDMA levels begin to go up when perhaps as little as 25 – 40% your dog and cat’s kidney function has been lost.
-They claim that this is about a year before your pet’s blood creatinine level and urine microalbumin results pick up the presence of CKD. ( read here ) They quote a great many studies that they alone, or in a duet with Hills Pet Foods, a provider of kidney diets, funded to back up their claims.
-They knew that they needed to convince veterinarians to use the SDMA test.
-One of their reviews mentions 41 scientific articles they had generated.
+Idexx markets their patented SDMA test as being able to detect kidney health problems earlier than the tests veterinarians have relied upon until now.
+The Company claims that blood SDMA level begins to go up when perhaps as little as 25 – 40% your dog or cat’s kidney function has been lost.
+They claim that this is about a year before your pet’s blood creatinine level and urine microalbumin test results are able to detect the presence of early kidney disease or CKD. (read here) They quote a great many studies that they alone, or in a duet with Hills Pet Foods, a provider of kidney diets, funded to back up their claims.
+Idexx marketing department knew that they needed to convince veterinarians to use the SDMA test.
+One of their veterinary reviews mentions 41 scientific articles they had generated.
 None of them were very illuminating because they were not structured in a scientifically structured way.
 Idexx sponsored webinars.
-They ran Ad campaigns in journals veterinarians were likely to read. ( read here ) Others saw a chance for sales opportunities too. ( read here ) Everyone was convinced, the campaign was a sterling, crackerjack success! ( read here )
+They ran Ad campaigns in journals veterinarians like myself were likely to read. (read here) Others saw a chance for sales opportunities too. (read here) Most everyone was convinced, the campaign was a sterling, crackerjack success! (read here)

-But After The Band Wagon Passed Was The SDMA Test Really Any More Accurate Than The Traditional Tests Your Veterinarian Was Using To Diagnose Kidney Problems In Your Cat Or Your Dog?
+But After The Band Wagon Had Passed Was The SDMA Test Really Any More Accurate Than Traditional Tests Your Veterinarian Was Using To Diagnose Kidney Problems In Your Cat Or Your Dog?

-No. It is actually less accurate because SDMA results are affected by so many non-kidney issues.
+No. I believe that it is actually less accurate because SDMA results are affected by so many non-kidney-related issues.
 You can read more about those more traditional tests and treatments here.

-To work, biomarker tests like SDMA have to do three things.
+In order to be useful biomarker tests like the SDMA test have to do three things.
 They have to be sensitive in detecting the compound they are looking for.
-That’s called sensitivity.
+That’s called their sensitivity.
 I believe that the SDMA test is quite sensitive.
 They also have to be attempting to measure something whose levels are quite stable in the body from hour to hour and from day to day.
 But most importantly, they have to have specificity.
-That is where the SDMA test fails.
+I believe that that is where the SDMA test fails.
 When a blood test’s aim is to judge the heath of a specific body organ such as the kidneys, it needs to accurately point to the organ that is causing the problem.
-Few tests are perfect, but they have to perform reasonably well in the last two thing to be of any value.
+Few tests are perfect at that, but they have to perform reasonably well in the last two thing to be of any value.
 Sensitivity is not enough.
-If they are not specific, they’re going to have too many false positives due to non-kidney issues or transient physiological states (“a bad day“).
+If the tests are not specific enough, they’re going to have too many false positives due to non-kidney issues or transient physiological states (“a bad day”).
 If they don’t have specificity, tests like SDMA are a gun with a hair trigger.
-They are going to go off due to a variety of unanticipated, unidentified and sometimes unidentifiable or unimportant causes.
+They are going to go off (trigger an alarm) due to a variety of unanticipated, unidentified and sometimes unidentifiable or unimportant causes.
 In an attempt to recapture some of the revenues lost to Idexx, Antech Diagnostics/Mars came up with their own diagnostic algorithm, Renal Tech™,to predict future kidney health.
 It suffers from the same scientific deficiencies.
 It tells us that older cats are likely to have less working kidney nephrons than younger cats.
 However a lot of those old cats are going to pass away do to other health issues such as cancer or heart failure long before their declining kidney function becomes relevant.
 The same goes for us humans. (read here)

-That’s always been the problem with SDMA.
+That’s always been the problem with SDMA tests.
 Idexx was not the first to try to use it to measure kidney function.
 Biocrates Life Sciences applied for a patent on an SDMA test in 2009 and spoke to me about their experiences.
 Realizing the difficulty making sense of the numbers based on SDMA levels alone, they tagged it to 5 other kidney biomarkers that were simultaneously measured.
 The project was eventually abandoned.
-Since nobody is content with creatinine levels being an ideal marker for early CKD, the search continues. ( read here , here & here ) No research scientists I know of (unassociated with Idexx) is suggesting that SDMA can stand on its own two feet in earlier kidney disease detection or that the test adds additional information in advanced cases of CKD.
+Since nobody is content with creatinine levels being an ideal marker for early CKD, the search continues. (read here, here & here) No research scientists I know of (unassociated with Idexx) is suggesting that SDMA can stand on its own two feet in earlier kidney disease detection or that the test adds additional information in advanced cases of CKD.
 There is only one human lab that offers an SDMA test commercially.
 They market it as a novel way of detecting heart disease, blood vessel disease (cardiovascular issues) and diabetes.
 They only mention kidneys in passing.
-They say nothing about it being able to pick up kidney disease earlier than blood creatinine levels. ( read here ) As I mentioned in my updated kidney treatment article, decision makers at the National Kidney Foundation have little faith in the kidney specificity of the SDMA test either. ( read here ) That was the same reservation, among others, of a seasoned enzyme biochemist I know. ( read here )
+They say nothing about it being able to pick up kidney disease earlier than blood creatinine levels. (read here) As I mentioned in my updated kidney treatment article, decision makers at the National Kidney Foundation have little faith in the kidney specificity of the SDMA test either. (read here) That was the same reservation, among others, of a seasoned enzyme biochemist I know. (read here)